I am a

-With cutting-edge teaching and research strengths, Griffith University is an ideal location to study marine biology.
-Located within easy access to a variety of extensive natural and artificial waterways, iconic surf beaches and the diverse wetlands and coastal biodiversity of Moreton Bay, the Gold Coast is the perfect natural laboratory.
+Griffith's Gold Coast campus has easy access to extensive natural and artificial waterways, iconic surf beaches and the diverse wetlands and coastal biodiversity of Moreton Bay - it is the perfect natural laboratory.

-Environmental and Marine Science at Griffith has rated 5-stars for Educational Experience and Student Support by the Good Universities Guide 2018, a leading independent provider of high-quality education and career information.
+Science at Griffith is rated 5-stars for Educational Experience and Teaching Quality by the Good Universities Guide 2020, a leading independent provider of high-quality education and career information.

 Bachelor of Science (Honours), Marine Biology

 “Studying at Griffith University was absolutely the right thing for me.
 I learned key research skills that continue to help me in my career and the people are just so passionate about it.
 One of the highlights for me was our field trip to Heron Island – it’s those sorts of experiences that shape your life.”

 Our marine graduates find employment around Australia and internationally in a wide range of industries that use and protect our marine environment.
 Career options include: marine biologist, environmental consultant, pollution control and mitigation, fisheries and aquaculture, modelling and meteorology, oceanographer, coastal planning and marine parks, marine education and tourism, environmental assessment and planning.